MadCatX/WebMMBClient/README.md

     npm run build-install-all-dev

 instead.
-This will compile WebMMB and all of its dependencies.
-Compiled WebMMB will be copied into the `dist/` directory.
+This will compile WebMMBClient and all of its dependencies.
+Compiled WebMMBClient will be copied into the `dist/` directory.

-To rebuild just WebMMB without dependencies, use
+To rebuild just WebMMBClient without dependencies, use

     npm run build